 In this lesson you will investigate sociological explanations of urban riots and then assess the validity of these ideas against some research you will do on actual events.

 Lesson Development 1.
 'Find Someone Who' Revision Exercise 2.
 Rally Robin - all the ways a person can participate in British politics then Stand and Share 3.
-Rally Coach the Causes of Riots Interactive diagram embedded below - summarise AND evaluate 4.
+Write down the paragraph above.
+Then with your Study Buddy discuss how riots and urban disorder might be explain by a) Marxists b) New Right Thinkers c) Functionalists d) Post modernists e) Feminists 4.
+Stand and Share 5.
+Complete the reading then Rally Coach the Causes of Riots Interactive diagram embedded below - summarise AND evaluate 6.
 In your new pairs collect emprical evidence of actual riots from this page and explain which theoretical explanation from the earlier exercise best explains what happened - record your answer on a large piece of sugar paper